susautw/py-wsic/README.md

 uv run python -m sim output.obj 2>exec.log # run the simulator, redirecting stderr to exec.log

 # you can examine the log file to see the process of the simulator

+# run the simulator with a speed of 25 instructions per second
+uv run python -m sim output.obj --speed 25 2>exec.log
 ```